spuchol81/jupyter-lab-for-tap/README.md

   --image registry.fklein.me/mlops/jupyter:2023-07-05-16-26-29
 ~~~

-### If you want to build the Jupyer image by yourself:
+### If you want to build the Jupyter image by yourself:
 ~~~
 docker build . --file Dockerfile --tag jupyter-for-tap:1.0